sbates130272/qemu-minimal/README.md

 nvme discover worked.
 nvme connect worked.

 IO on the system caused some panics so need to investigate that.
+Note that the NVMf connection should be established between the eth1 interfaces and not the eth0 interfaces.

+Note you need the rdma_rxe module installed on both target and host right now as there is an issue with monolithic kernels and rxe we need to root-cause.